Moe (band): Fundraising

 The band has taken part in a number of fundraising efforts.
 Moe held a tsunami benefit concert at the Roseland Ballroom in New York City on February 10, 2005.
 Sharing the stage were Sam Bush; John Medeski of Medeski, Martin, and Wood; Trey Anastasio; and Anastasio collaborator Jennifer Hartswick.
 All proceeds from the event were matched by the Dave Matthews Band and his Bama Works Village Recovery Fund to assist rebuilding an east coast sea town in Sri Lanka.
 Bama Works, Dave's philanthropic brainchild, recorded a final tally of $155,000.
 The performance garnered Moe an award for Live Performance of the Year at the 6th Annual Jammy Awards.

 On January 22, 2006, Moe performed at the Landmark Theatre in Syracuse, New York.
 This concert raised $35,000 in support of the Kelberman Center, a comprehensive community resource for individuals with autism spectrum disorder and their families.
 The evenings proceeds brought Moe's charitable contributions to over $200,000 between January 2005 and January 2006.
 Al Schnier said about the Kelberman Center:

 On April 11, 2006, Moe donated $38,000 to the Kelberman Center as part of The Face of Autism telethon.

 On January 22, 2010, Moe held another benefit concert at Roseland Ballroom in New York, raising funds for WHY (World Hunger Year).
 This show was also their first of 2010, and of the tour.
 Guests included Danny Barnes (banjo), Marco Benevento (keyboards), Jeff Austin (mandolin), Butch Trucks (drums), and David Sanborn (saxophone).

 Festivals

 Moe.lennium

 Moe rang in the new millennium with three nights at The Chance in Poughkeepsie, New York, December 29–31, 1999.

 Moe. or Les

 Moe hosted a festival in 2002 with 2 nights at Marvin's Magical Mountaintop in Masontown, West Virginia, alongside Colonel Les Claypool's Fearless Flying Frog Brigade.
 Friday and Saturday nights featured 1 set of moe., 1 set of the frog brigade, then another set of moe.
 This festival was the first festival held at Marvin's Magical Mountaintop, to which bassist Rob Derhak noted, and mentioned they ought to make a return.
-Later that year, it was announced All Good festival would call Marvin's Magical Mountaintop its annual home starting in 2003, with moe. being the featured headliner for many of the 2000's era All Goods.
+Later that year, it was announced All Good festival would call Marvin's Magical Mountaintop its annual home starting in 2003, with moe. being the featured headliner for many of the 2000s era All Goods.